 A compassionate and empathic listening service for all health and social care workers.
 The National Wellbeing Helpline is operated by NHS 24 on a 24/7 basis.
 Trained practitioners can provide a range of support including psychological first aid , advice, signposting to helpful resources, and onward referral to local services and additional support if required.

 Round the clock phone support for health and social care workers.
 Our Frontline offers one-to-one telephone support from trained volunteers on a 24/7 basis (Scotland).
 Our Frontline is a partnership between the Samaritans, Mind, Shout, Hospice UK and The Royal Foundation, for more information and additional resources, you can access the Our Frontline website here https://www.samaritans.org/scotland/how-we-can-help/workplace/our-frontline/

 Breathing Space provides confidential telephone support to anyone in Scotland over the age of 16 who is feeling low, anxious or depressed.
 For more information you can access the Breathing Space website by clicking this link https://breathingspace.scot/

 Breathing Space operating times are Weekdays: Monday-Thursday 6pm to 2am Weekends: Friday 6pm-Monday 6am

-Spaces for Listening for Individuals – bookable online support sessions – open to all who work in health and social care in Fife.
+Spaces for Listening for Teams are bookable online peer support sessions.
+These sessions are for staffwork as part of an existing team and are open to all teams who work in health and social care in Fife.

 The NHS Fife Psychology Department currently has a dedicated Psychological Therapies team for staff working in health and social care.
 If you feel you would benefit from receiving psychological therapy – you can self refer by completing the form below and a member of psychology staff will be in touch shortly.
 All therapy is confidential.